Signs of Emotional Cheating Through Texting

 - Transparency is restored.
 This often means open phone access, shared passwords, and a period where privacy takes a back seat to rebuilding trust.
 This is not permanent — it is a repair phase.

-The 64% of couples who say emotional affairs are equally or more damaging than physical ones are not wrong.
+The 64% of couples who say emotional affairs are equally or more damaging than physical ones (Institute for Family Studies, 2019) are not wrong.
 Emotional cheating strikes at the core of what makes a relationship a relationship — the belief that your partner's emotional life is shared with you.

 When It Is a Dealbreaker